arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 	_Downloading Publish Settings file_

 1. The following script imports your Publish Settings file and generates an XML file with your account information.
-You will use these values during the lab to manage your Windows Azure Subscription.
+You will use these values during the lab to manage your Microsoft Azure Subscription.
 Replace the placeholder with the path to your Publish Settings file and execute the script.

 	````PowerShell
 	Import-AzurePublishSettingsFile '[YOUR-PUBLISH-SETTINGS-PATH]'
 	````

 	> **Note:** It is recommended that you delete the publishing profile that you downloaded using _Get-AzurePublishSettingsFile_ after you import those settings.
 Because the management certificate includes security credentials, unauthorized users should not be allowed access.
-If needed, you can access information about your subscriptions from the Windows Azure Management Portal or the Microsoft Online Services Customer Portal.
+If needed, you can access information about your subscriptions from the Microsoft Azure Management Portal or the Microsoft Online Services Customer Portal.

 1. Execute the following command and take note of the subscription name you will use for this exercise.